Skip to main content

 • API-key-first live execution

 v1 is different.
-It is an alpha model-backed workflow runtime that plans and executes governed tool calls over several turns.
-It must not blur into the CLI, MCP, /api/tools, or live-trading automation.
+It is an model-backed workflow runtime that plans and executes governed tool calls over several turns.
+It must not blur into the CLI, MCP, or /api/tools; live execution is only through strict policy-gated tools such as execution.place.

 Non-goals